Airlie House Cottage

 Please note: while we make every effort to be as accurate as possible, the actual position of the cottage indicated on the map above and the proximity of the amenities in the Local Info section cannot be guaranteed to be precise and should be used as a guide only.

 Open plan sitting/dining/kitchen with Smart TV, iPod dock, and electric cooker, dishwasher, etc.

 Wetroom with shower, WC and wash basin.

 Utility area (behind spiral staircase) with washing machine, small deep-freeze and microwave.

 Double bedroom with en-suite shower, WC, wash basin and adjoining dressing room.

 - Sets of towels (per person)

 Bed linen and towels are INCLUDED.
 Electricity is INCLUDED.
 Heating is by oil central heating (INCLUDED).
-WiFi INCLUDED (subject to a fair usage policy).
+WiFi is INCLUDED.
 Sorry, pets are not accepted.
 No smoking.
 No children under 5 due to the spiral staircase.

 The weekly guide prices for this property are shown below.
 Use the availability & book sidebar on the right to select your holiday or calculate short break rates (where available).

 Changeover Day: Sat